 The core logs will be sent to a laboratory for a detailed analysis of the mineral composition of the core samples.
-The statistical methods will be employed to evaluate gold grade distribution and variability within the core samples. determine their physical, chemical, and mineralogical properties.
-Additionally, the bulk samples will be transported to an offsite laboratory, where they will be analysed to understand the distribution of gold grades within the bulk sample.
+The statistical methods will be employed to evaluate mineral distribution and variability within the core samples. determine their physical, chemical, and mineralogical properties.
+Additionally, the bulk samples will be transported to an off-site laboratory, where they will be analysed to understand the distribution of all minerals within the bulk sample.